pazz/alot/docs/source/configuration/hooks.rst

 .. _pre-edit-translate:

-.. py:function:: pre_edit_translate(bodytext[, ui= None, dbm=None])
+.. py:function:: pre_edit_translate(text[, ui= None, dbm=None])

-    Used to manipulate a messages bodytext *before* the editor is called.
-The bodytext might also contain some header lines, depending on the settings :ref:`edit_headers_whitelist <edit-headers-whitelist>` and
+    Used to manipulate a message's text *before* the editor is called.
+The text might also contain some header lines, depending on the settings :ref:`edit_headers_whitelist <edit-headers-whitelist>` and
     :ref:`edit_header_blacklist <edit-headers-blacklist>`.

-    :param bodytext: text representation of mail body as displayed in the interface and as sent to the editor
+    :param text: text representation of mail as displayed in the interface and as sent to the editor
-    :type bodytext: str
+    :type text: str
     :rtype: str

-.. py:function:: post_edit_translate(bodytext[, ui= None, dbm=None])
+.. py:function:: post_edit_translate(text[, ui= None, dbm=None])

-    used to manipulate a messages bodytext *after* the editor is called, also see :ref:`pre_edit_translate <pre-edit-translate>`
+    used to manipulate a message's text *after* the editor is called, also see :ref:`pre_edit_translate <pre-edit-translate>`

-    :param bodytext: text representation of mail body as displayed in the interface and as sent to the editor
+    :param text: text representation of mail as displayed in the interface and as sent to the editor
-    :type bodytext: str
+    :type text: str
     :rtype: str

 .. py:function:: text_quote(message)